18 Top Guatemala Packing List Items for 2023 + What to Wear & NOT to Bring

 • 7.
 Cooling Towel

-A good portion of Guatemala is dominated by jungle which means hot and humid weather.
-Whether you’re exploring Mayan ruins, going zip-lining, or having fun in the water, bring a cooling towel to help stay cool even in the heat.
-All you have to do is wet the towel, wring out any excess water, and it instantly becomes 20-30 degrees colder than the air temperature.
-These towels are super compact making them easy to bring along on practically any activity you have planned in Guatemala.
+A good portion of Guatemala is dominated by jungle, which means hot and humid weather.
+Whether you’re exploring Mayan ruins, going zip-lining or having fun in the water – bring a cooling towel to help stay cool even in the heat.
+All you do is wet the towel, wring out any excess water, and it instantly becomes 20-30 degrees colder than the air temperature!
+These towels are super compact and chemical-free, making them easy to bring along on practically any activity you have planned in Guatemala.

 View on Amazon.com ➜